ericyu423/CodePatternReference/GCD.md

 # async modifier

-we almost always use this one ASYNC
+we almost always use this one ASYNC, Does nothing except put it in queue

 **************************************************************
              backgroundQueue1.async {